apache/streampipes-website/documentation/docs/06_extend-tutorial-data-processors.md

 sidebar_label: Tutorial: Data Processors
 ---

-In this tutorial, we will add a new data processor using the standalone wrapper.
+In this tutorial, we will add a new data processor.

-From an architectural point of view, we will create a self-contained service that includes the description of the data processor and a an implementation.
+From an architectural point of view, we will create a self-contained service that includes the description of the data processor and an implementation.

 ## Objective

-We are going to create a new data processor that realized a simple geofencing algorithm - we detect vehicles that enter a specified radius around a user-defined location.
+We are going to create a new data processor that realizes a simple geofencing algorithm - we detect vehicles that enter a specified radius around a user-defined location.
 This pipeline element will be a generic element that works with any event stream that provides geospatial coordinates in form of a latitude/longitude pair.

 The algorithm outputs every location event once the position has entered the geofence.